Limpek07/from_zero_to_101/readme.md

 - Gradle 5.4.1
 - Git

-Both of these should be installed on your workstation with environment variables set.
+All of these should be installed on your workstation with environment variables set.